yenyang/Tree_Controller/Tree_Controller/LongDescription.md

 Please note that changing types of trees for networks is not persistant and revert as soon as anything touches the network.
 You cannot change types of trees using 'Single Tree' nor 'Whole Building or Net'.
 Eventually I may remove the ability to alter types of trees with 'Radius' and 'Whole Map'.

-For plopping trees and wild bushes this mod adds choice of age(s) and the option to enable random rotation.

-For brushing vegetation this mod adds choice of age(s) for trees and wild bushes and sets of vegetation for forest brushes.
+For brushing vegetation this mod has sets of vegetation for forest brushes.
 Some pre-made sets are:
 * Deciduous (Exluding Apple and Poplar)
 * Evergreen (Pine and Spruce)
 * Wild bushes